 In aligning himself with the UUP so closely, Cameron is now no longer an honest broker, but a participant in Northern Ireland, with political interests to consider, alongside the national interest.
 And what of Cameron’s election chances?
 Judging by recent polling data, it is distinctly possible that his new alliance might not return any MPs to Westminster after the election.
 In such a situation, what authority would he carry in Northern Ireland when the voters have rejected his polices and ideas?

 Writing in Progress, Conor McGinn, chair of the Labour Party Irish Society, dubbed the alliance “an albatross around Cameron’s neck”; it remains to be seen whether the albatross fast becomes a noose around the Tory leader’s policies on Northern Ireland.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.